 Montana could be a model as more GOP states weigh Medicaid work requirements

-A pedestrian walks through Gardiner, Mont.
+A pedestrian walks through Gardiner, Montana.
 As legislators across the 10 states that have not expanded Medicaid consider imposing work requirements on enrollees, Montana has a potential bipartisan model: a voluntary work program that helps Medicaid recipients by providing them with job training and career guidance.
-(File/David Goldman/The Associated Press)
+(David Goldman/The Associated Press)

-Two decades ago, Jeff Beisecker and his family returned to Great Falls, Montana, from a religious mission to the Philippines.

 “When folks come in, we can meet with them and say, ‘Hey, maybe you can take this training that we can help pay for, and you can come out and start making 28 or 29 dollars an hour,’” Beisecker said.